rsk2327/NEAT_FlappyBird/README.md

 flappyBird3.py : Implements NEAT algorithm to train game playing bot ( Neural Network )

 testBird.py : Runs 10 runs of a given trained model to evaluate its performance

+The NEAT algorithm is implemented using the NEAT-Python package.
+Ensure that the package is installed before running any of the codes.